finos/open-resource-broker/docs/root/cli/scheduler-commands.md

 # Scheduler Management Commands

-The scheduler management commands allow you to list, configure, and validate scheduler strategies in the Open Host Factory Plugin.
+The scheduler management commands allow you to list, configure, and validate scheduler strategies in the Open Resource Broker.

 ## Available Commands